mdvanes/homeremote/README.md

 Publishing:

+Publishing is done automatically when tagging on the main branch.
+So make sure to set up

+- secrets.DOCKER_USERNAME
+- secrets.DOCKER_PASSWORD

 1. Merge changes to main branch
 2. Update version in package.json to `X.Y.Z`, e.g. 3.0.0
 3. Tag with GitHub UI or with `git tag -a vX.Y.Z -m "publish version X.Y.Z"` and push `git push --tags`